andy-thedev/Personal-Portfolio-Website-1/README.md

-My website can be visited at: https://www.wontaejungportfolio.com/, or through the contacts link in my LinkedIn description (https://www.linkedin.com/in/won-tae-jung/detail/contact-info/)
+# Personal Portfolio Website (SEE NEWER VERSION AT https://github.com/andy-thedev/Personal-Portfolio-Website-2)

-A repository for the development of a personal portfolio website, utilizing html/css + JavaScript.
+A repository containing my (old) personal portfolio website.

+Front-end: HTML, CSS, JavaScript

 This repository is linked via Netlify.
 I strongly suggest this tool for those who are looking to deploy a static website.

-(The static website contained within this repository is deployed via Netlify, which is updated real-time by GIT BASH version control from my local drive)

-The intention of this project is to learn, and solidify front-end development, while preparing portfolio content/a portfolio presentation medium.
+## /

+**/img:**
-css (folder) -> a folder containing all css files utilized
+A folder containing all photos utilized

+**index.html:** The main html file (homepage)

+**portfolio-item1.html ~ portfolio-item6.html:**
+The individual pages for each of my works, for when an item in the "My Work" section is clicked on

+## /css
+**normalize.css:**
-  normalize.css -> For normalizing specifications between displays of different resolution and sizes
+For normalizing specifications between displays of different resolution and sizes

+**style.css:**
-  style.css -> The main css file for organizing, and manipulating the presentation of the contents within the html file
+The main css file for organizing, and manipulating the presentation of the contents within the html file

-img (folder) -> a folder containing all photos utilized

-js (folder) -> a folder containing Javascript file(s)
+## /js
+**index.js:**

-  index.js -> Implements/handles events for the navigation menu constructed in index.html
+Implements/handles events for the navigation menu constructed in index.html

-index.html -> The main html file

-portfolio-item1.html -> An html for a linked personal work item page, for when an item in the "My Work" section is clicked on

-...

-portfolio-item6.html -> An html for a linked personal work item page, for when an item in the "My Work" section is clicked on